 5 Steps to Create a Study Plan

-Maximize your study plan and its potential with these four essential steps:
+Maximize your study plan and its potential with these five essential steps:

 At the beginning of each week or at the beginning of each study session, determine why you need to study, what you need to study the most, what you need to improve on, and what objectives or goals you plan to achieve.

 STEP #5: FOLLOW YOUR STUDY SCHEDULES IN STUDY PLAN